ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 --- abstract

-The Remote Attestation Procedures architecture (RFC9334) defines several types of conceptual messages, such as Evidence, Attestation Results, Endorsements, and Reference Values.
+The Remote Attestation Procedures architecture (RFC 9334) defines several types of conceptual messages, such as Evidence, Attestation
+Results, Endorsements, and Reference Values.
 These messages can appear in different formats and be transported via various protocols.

 This document introduces the Conceptual Message Wrapper (CMW) that provides a common structure to encapsulate these messages.
 It defines a dedicated CBOR tag, corresponding JSON Web Token (JWT) and CBOR Web Token (CWT) claims, and an X.509 extension.